hailstorm75/ModularDoc/README.md

 [![.NET](https://github.com/hailstorm75/MarkDoc.Core/actions/workflows/dot-core.yml/badge.svg)](https://github.com/hailstorm75/MarkDoc.Core/actions/workflows/dot-core.yml) [![codecov](https://codecov.io/gh/hailstorm75/MarkDoc.Core/branch/unstable/graph/badge.svg)](https://codecov.io/gh/hailstorm75/MarkDoc.Core) [![CodeFactor](https://www.codefactor.io/repository/github/hailstorm75/markdoc.core/badge)](https://www.codefactor.io/repository/github/hailstorm75/markdoc.core) ![GitHub issues](https://img.shields.io/github/issues/hailstorm75/MarkDoc.Core) ![GitHub repo size](https://img.shields.io/github/repo-size/hailstorm75/MarkDoc.Core)

 # MarkDoc.Core
-Markdown documentation generator for .NET libraries written in C# 8 and lower.
+Markdown documentation generator for .NET libraries written in C# 9 and lower.

-Additional details and a list of supported versions of .NET frameworks will be provided after the [core](https://github.com/hailstorm75/MarkDoc.Core/milestone/1) implementation is complete (see below in roadmap).
+Additional details and a list of supported versions of .NET frameworks will be provided later.

+In the current project state, the `Members` library is considered stable with 95% test coverage and can be used as a reflection library outside of this project that makes exploring assembly types much easier thanks a higher level of abstraction.
+The `Documentation` library is still to be tested and is considered to be unstable; nevertheless, the manual tests proved that most common assemblies will have their documentation parsed correctly.
+The biggest task, aside from testing all of the core libraries, is to create a modular UI that is, preferrably, cross-platform.

 Like this project idea and would like to see it grow?
 Give it a star and follow for the latest updates.